Please feel free to call or e-mail mccfixit@hotmail.com with ideas for articles you would like us to write about.

 Low brake fluid is an indicator that shouldn't be ignored.

 So your driving along and that red brake warning light starts flickering sporadically when turning corners and going over bumps.
 You then check your emergency brake to see if it is partially set and all seems fine, the brakes are working perfectly.
 So now what?
 Check the owner's manual to see what the light means?
 Stop by your favorite shop and have it checked out?
 The truth is, both are correct.
 The red brake light can mean different things, but a flickering brake light usually indicates low brake fluid.
 Now you've established the brake fluid level is below the minimum line on the reservoir.
 So what now?
 Just top it off and be on your merry way, right?
 This is good practice in a unhandy situation to get you home, but topping off the fluid did not fix the real problem.
 Once again, your car is trying to tell you something.
 There are only two ways the brake fluid level drops in the reservoir.
 A) A leak in the brake system hydraulics.
 B) Brake pad or brake shoe lining is worn below spec.
 Brake fluid reservoir capacity is sized according to the amount of fluid your brake system displaces to fill the brake calipers, lines and brake cylinders.
 As brakes wear down, the caliper pistons extend outward to keep the brake pads close to the rotor.
 When new pads are installed these pistons are compressed back into the calipers forcing the fluid back into the reservoir.
 Your brake fluid reservoir makes for a handy gauge to determine when your brakes need replacing.
-If the fluid is topped off regularly, that purpose of the red brake warning light is defeated and brakes will have to be inspected regularly.
+If the fluid is topped off unnecessarily, you'll bypass an important feature that could give you a heads up.
 Or worse, wait until you hear that nasty grinding noise that always seems to happen at the most inopportune time.

 By Matt Raker